 People who do a lot of personal growth work often have the experience of friends suddenly vanishing from their life.
 This can be disconcerting, especially if they don't understand why it happened.

 In 2017, three friends left my life.
-Having three people disappear all at once is a little scary for an introvert who doesn't have a lot of friends to start with.
+Having three people disappear all at once is a little scary for an introvert who doesn't have tons of friends to start with.
 I wondered if I had done something wrong.

-I'd had many good experiences with these friends, and I thought that the relationships would last much longer.
-So I was mystified and curious.
-I asked my soul to help me understand the situation.
-My soul told me to go to my bookshelf, pick up a book, and turn to a random page.
+I had many good experiences with these friends, and I thought the relationships would last much longer.
+So I was mystified.
+I asked my higher self to help me understand the situation.
+She told me to go to my bookshelf, pick up a book, and turn to a random page.
 Here's what I read:

 "If the vibration of your field changes, as it might after a spiritual breakthrough, certain people cannot occur in your field anymore, unless they have a matching breakthrough, and they will likely disappear." ~Penney Peirce, Frequency: The Power of Personal Vibration